Rodolfo M. Raya (email@example.com)

 A glossary can be written in any format.
 A Microsoft Excel spreadsheet with two columns is probably the most common format used for storing bilingual glossaries.
 Glossaries are normally exchanged in native Excel format (*.xls) or as a CSV (Comma Separated Values) file exported from Excel.

 Exchanging glossaries in Excel or CSV format is inconvenient due to portability issues.
 Excel saves files using character sets that are dependent on the version of Excel and the operating system used, often resulting in character corruption when glossaries are read under a different combination.
-Excel is only available on Windows and Mac OS X; translators who use Linux may also encounter conversion problems when reading Excel documents using other tools.
+Excel is only available on Windows and macOS; translators who use Linux may also encounter conversion problems when reading Excel documents using other tools.

 CSV files are a bit better than Excel when exported using Unicode, but the choice of text delimiters or column separators introduces a new set of problems in reading the exchanged file.
 Characters used as delimiters must be escaped when present in a text, but there isn't a unique way of doing this.
 Some tools escape characters by doubling them and others put a backslash (\) before these characters.